f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

-Application workload migration from VMware to Nutanix using BIG-IP
+BIG-IP Migration from VMware to Nutanix
 #########################################################

 This guide consists of detailed steps for migrating BIG-IP from Vmware to Nutanix platform